This is an Active case

 Ozempic patients experiencing this severe digestive issue are filing gastroparesis lawsuits.

+Bowel obstructions or intestinal blockages can occur in the large or small intestine.
+When this injury occurs, food and liquid can’t pass through the intestines.
 Bowel obstructions cause constipation and abdominal pain.
-If the obstruction does not pass by itself, it must be removed surgically.
+If the obstruction doesn’t pass by itself, it must be removed surgically.
 These obstructions can lead to a higher risk of infection.
 The obstruction irritates and eventually inflames the bowel wall.
-“Gastrointestinal: ileus” was added to the Postmarketing Experience section of Ozempic’s label in September 2023.
-But ileus is still not listed as a warning.
+There were 344 reports, including three deaths, related to intestinal obstructions and Ozempic use as of December 31, 2024.

 Frequently asked questions about Ozempic digestive issues